 Who am I?

 I'm an IT person.
-I love many things related to *nix systems (hence the nickname — it's from Linux), software development and computer networking — and especially the ones that intersects all three of these vertices (or, at least, any two).
+I love many things related to *nix systems (hence the nickname — it's from Linux), software development and computer networking — and especially the things that converge together all three of these vertices.

 Professional experience